Sustained observations in Drake Passage

 High-quality hydrographic measurements have been made on the SR1b line across Drake Passage in almost every summer since 1993/1994, enabling scientists to monitor changes and better understand the dynamics of the Southern Ocean.

 People and Institutions

-The work was initially led by scientists from the Institute of Oceanographic Sciences at Wormley, and more recently by teams from the National Oceanography Centre (NOC) at Southampton.
+The work was initially led by scientists from the Institute of Oceanographic Sciences at Wormley, and more recently has been led by teams from the National Oceanography Centre (NOC) at Southampton.
 Many scientists and students from the NOC and other institutions, including NERC's British Antarctic Survey and the University of East Anglia, have taken part in the 24 cruises to date, including principal contributions from B. King, S. Alderson, S. Cunningham, M. Brandon, M. Meredith, S. Bacon, A. Williams, M. Sparrow, K. Stansfield, G. Quartly, H. Venables, M. Yelland, E. McDonagh, A. Watson, A. Meijers, and J.-B. Sallée.

 Yvonne Firing is the current principal scientist for these measurements.

 A list of cruises that have included occupations of SR1b is here, along with links to cruise reports and data.
 Each cruise is relatively short, typically around three weeks at sea rather than the six weeks more commonly required for a major hydrographic expedition.
 The SR1b section has often been combined with other work in the area, such as ACCLAIM and DIMES, as well as with logistics for research stations along the Antarctic Peninsula.

 In addition to establishing a unique time series of ocean measurements leading to interesting science results, the cruises have fostered collaboration between NERC institutes and Higher Education Institute groups, have provided many PhD students with an opportunity to experience deep-ocean physical oceanography fieldwork, and have been used to test and develop new measurement techniques.